bitcoin-dot-org/developer.bitcoin.org/devguide/wallets.rst

 Wallet Import Format (WIF)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to make copying of private keys less prone to error, :term:`Wallet Import Format <wallet import format>` may be utilized.
+In order to make copying of private keys less prone to error, :term:`Wallet Import Format <Wallet Import Format>` may be utilized.
 WIF uses base58Check encoding on a private key, greatly decreasing the chance of copying error, much like standard Bitcoin addresses.

 1. Take a private key.